Rules and Conditions

 c) If two days are washed out, the Championship will consist of only the 4BBB stroke play round over 18 holes.

 16. Use of mobile phones and other communication devices

 Walkie-talkies are for use by the Tournament Committee officials only.
 The Team Captains are not allowed to use them.

-Use of mobile phones by a player, caddie or team Captain on the golf course is not recommended.
+Use of mobile phones by a player, caddie or team Captain on the golf course – except for measuring distances – is not recommended.
 However, in case of emergency or danger (for medical reasons etc.) or to call the Tournament office, a mobile phone may exceptionally be used.
 In any case a mobile phone should be switched off in order to avoid distracting the other players.

 Using a mobile phone as authorized by the rules but distracting other players: